Actual exchange rates (AER)

 Annual premium equivalent (APE) sales

 A measure of new business activity that comprises the aggregate of annualised regular premiums and one-tenth of single premiums on new business written during the year for all insurance products.
-See note II(vi) of the additional information for further explanation.

 Assets under management